 - colorful or plain paper

-- magazines/books that can be cut up (my favorite magazines are The Simple Things, Law of Attraction, Yoga Journal, Faerie, Flow, Light of Consciousness, and Afar.
+- magazines/books that can be cut up (some of my favorite magazines are The Simple Things, Law of Attraction, Yoga Journal, Faerie, Flow, Light of Consciousness, and Afar.
 I also love to get Luxury Real Estate Magazines as well as high fashion magazines as they usually have the best fonts!
 Check out all my favorites here. )

 I use a blank art book, as I much prefer to focus on single feelings at a time, and really enjoy flipping through to see the story I’m creating with the book.

 3. Create Space.